 Our intellectual property

-Curve owns all the intellectual property in the Curve products and services, e.g. Curve app, Curve website, Curve logo and card designs.
+Curve owns all the intellectual property in the Curve products and services or has a license to use them, e.g. Curve app, Curve website, Curve logo and card designs.
 You agree you won't use Curve's intellectual property, except to use Curve’s products.
 Also, you agree you won’t reverse engineer any of Curve’s products (that is try to reproduce them after a detailed examination of their composition).

-If you are living in a different part of the UK or another EEA country when this agreement starts, English law will still apply, but will not act to deprive you of any mandatory protections that would have been afforded to you in that country.
-In addition, the courts of that country will have jurisdiction to hear any claims in relation to this agreement, but you can still bring a claim against us in the courts of England and Wales if you want to.
+If you are living in another EEA country when this agreement starts, Lithuania law will still apply, but will not act to deprive you of any mandatory protections that would have been afforded to you in that country.
+In addition, the competent authorities of that country will have jurisdiction to hear any claims in relation to this agreement, but you can still bring a claim against us in the competent authorities of Lithuania if you want to.

 To provide you with the benefits and services associated with your Curve card